MariaDash/Client-server-theory/README.md

 And then we are automatically checked out at the `main` branch.
 #### 2. Create a remote repository _First_ at GitHub.
 To make this step, I go to my GitHub account, then go to the _"Repositories"_ tab and click on _"New"_ button.</br>
-After this, I needed an HTML link to this remote repo to connect it with my local repo in the very next step.
+After this, I needed a link to this remote repo to connect it with my local repo in the very next step.
 #### 3. Connect and synchronize these local and remote repositories.
 To connect to the remote repo, I have a link to it.
 I can come back to terminal with a previously prepared initial commit.
 ```